Apple Macintosh Mail Setup

 12. Check Take Account Online.

-13. Click the Create button to complete the process.
+13. Then, click the Create button to complete the process.

 After completing these steps, users should be able to send and receive email via the newly created account.

-Refer to the following link for further help with the Mail Setup Assistant:
+Refer to this link for further help with the Mail Setup Assistant: * Mail Setup Assistant Walkthrough

 Removing an Email Account